 In order to set the scaling you can follow the general procedure outlined in the "Workflow for Floating-Point-to-Fixed-Point Conversion" section above.
 Specifically,

 In the Fixed-Point Tool, set the model's Data type override to

 Double and its Fixed-point instrumentation mode to

 Run the model.
 You will have to manually stop the model if the stop time is still set to

 In Automatic data typing pane, uncheck Propose Signedness, Propose for Inherited and Floating point checkboxes.
-This ensures, only fraction lengths are proposed by the Fixed-Point Tool.
+This ensures that only fraction lengths are proposed by the Fixed-Point Tool.

 Click the Propose data types button on the Fixed-Point Tool.